WebexCC-SA/LAB-2310/docs/Excercise1.md

       ![Nav](./assets/2310_Excercise1_2_4.png){ width="200" }

-- Choose the **WebexOne_AgentProfile** and verify that the "Voice Channel" options are configured as shown in the provided screenshot.
+- Choose the **WebexOne_AgentProfile** and verify that the "Voice Channel" options are configured as shown in the following screenshot.

       ![Nav](./assets/2310_Excercise1_2_5.png){ width="700" }